Avo-k/black_numba/README.md

 ## Name

-Black Mambas are a variety of snake 10 times faster than pythons.
+Black mambas are a variety of snake 10 times faster than pythons.

 ## Credits